 Everyone dreams of going to South East Asia.
 The magical beaches, incredible food, and rich culture are a huge draw for anyone.
 From a budget standpoint, those beaches aren’t as far off as you’d imagine.
-There are a variety of reasons holding people back from traveling.
-However, if you are one of the many people believing that money is the main factor holding you back, I’ve got some fantastic news for ya.
-I actually spend more money when I’m back home in the U.S. than when I am abroad in South East Asia
+If you are one of the many people who believe that money is the main factor holding you back, I’ve got some fantastic news for you.
+Traveling South East Asia on a budget is a breeze.
+I actually spend more money when I’m back home in the U.S. than when I am abroad in South East Asia.

 Here are ten of my top tips for traveling South East Asia on a budget.

 Once I figured out the public transportation system in Bangkok, I started falling in love with the city.
 I was no longer stuck in traffic all the time.
 I was able to go explore parts of the city that are off the tourist trail.
 Oh yeah, and I was saving a ton of money.
 If you don’t have a scooter, public transportation is the next best thing for budget travelers in Asia.
 You’d be surprised how efficient and modern the public transportation systems are in many major South East Asian cities.
 From Singapore to Bangkok to Kuala Lumpur, I was riding those trains as much as I could.

 Even in less developed cities, figuring out the bus system or even just the specific route you need to take at that particular moment will save you some money.
 I paid around $2 for a 2-hour roundtrip bus to Kek Lok Si in Penang, which would have run me well over $20 if I chose to take a taxi.